 Overview

-The Adventures of Batman and Robin is a variety of different games.
-The SNES version was a traditional side scrolling action game whereas the Genesis version was a two player game that played like a shooter.
-But instead of using guns, Batman and Robin used Batarangs and other assortment of projectiles to take out their foes.
+The Adventures of Batman & Robin is a variety of different games.
+The SNES version is a traditional side-scrolling action game whereas the Genesis version is a two player game that plays like a shooter.
+But instead of using guns, Batman and Robin uses Batarangs and other projectiles to take out their foes.
 The Sega CD version consists of just Batmobile levels.

-The Adventures of Batman and Robin was originally titled "Batman: The Animated Series" after the show.
+The Adventures of Batman & Robin was originally titled "Batman: The Animated Series" after the show.
 But since the show got a name change, the game was delayed and then renamed to what it is called today and Robin was added as an NPC.
 Despite his appearance in the game, Robin is not a playable character.
-Each level was remotely based off episodes of the series and shared dialogue and moments from them.
-Before each level you are allowed to pick from a variety of different weapons.
+Each level is based off episodes of the series and shared dialogue and moments from them.
+Before each level Batman must choose from a variety of different weapons to take with him.

 The SNES version had 8 levels: